uvacobi/rna_seq_lesson/aligning.md

 module load star

-star --runMode genomeGenerate --genomeDir genomeIndex --genomeFastaFiles /project/bims6000/data/morning/AtChromosome1.fa --runThreadN 2
+STAR --runMode genomeGenerate --genomeDir genomeIndex --genomeFastaFiles /project/bims6000/data/morning/AtChromosome1.fa --runThreadN 2

 # The indexing should have produced 8 star index files.
 Use the following command to see if they’re really there.